slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Routinely greeting six neighbours maximizes wellbeing."
 -- Mr. Rogers*

-> *"Love your neighbour, yet don't pull down your hedge."
+> *"Love your neighbour, yet don’t pull down your hedge."
 -- Benjamin Franklin*

 > *"Friendships last when each friend thinks he has a slight superiority over the other."